vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     title: Tender reviewed
   - body: >-
-      We always advise our Clients to allow access to the contract between the Client and the Service company in order for our experts to scrutinize, to ensure full compliance and transparency throughout the project.
+      We always advise our Clients to allow access to the contract between the Client and the service company in order for our experts to scrutinize, to ensure full compliance and transparency throughout the project.
     description: >-
       Reviewing the contract by an expert has been proven beneficial for the operator, over and over again.
-Don't let the service companies up-sell you equipment that is not necessary for the operation, or leave you short of critical equipment required for the campaign.
+Don't let the service companies up-sell you equipment that is not necessary to the operation, or leave you short of critical equipment required for the campaign.
     image: /img/06_CONTRACT_REVIEWED.jpg
     title: Contract reviewed